 For serving:

-Bring a large pot of water to the boil; add the salt and bring back to the boil.
-Add the penne and cook, stirring occasionally, until al dente, about 10 minutes.
+Bring a large pot of water to a boil over medium-high heat.
+Salt the water and return to a boil.
+Add the penne pasta and cook, stirring occasionally, until al dente, about 10 minutes.
 Drain and return the penne pasta to the pot.

 Add the Cajun sauce as well as the sausage and collard greens and stir to combine.
 Divide among serving bowls and garnish with green onion.